Stearoyl-(acyl-carrier-protein) 9-desaturase: Reaction

-Biological Function
+Biological function

 This enzyme belongs to the family of oxidoreductases, specifically those acting on paired donors, with O_{2} as oxidant and incorporation or reduction of oxygen.
 The oxygen incorporated need not be derived from O_{2} with oxidation of a pair of donors resulting in the formation of H_{2}O.

-This family of enzymes is found only in the plastids of higher plant cells, unlike other desaturases such as acyl-lipid desaturases and acyl-CoA desaturases.
+The acyl-ACP desaturases are found only in the plastids of higher plant cells, unlike other desaturases such as acyl-lipid desaturases and acyl-CoA desaturases.
 The regiospecific role of stearoyl-ACP desaturase is to initialise multiple desaturations by acyl-lipid desaturases.
 Oleic acid is formed from this reaction is transported to either the thylakoid or cytoplasm to complete desaturation.